Sharp endpoint estimates for Schr\"odinger groups on Hardy spaces: Introduction

+Observe that by H\"older's inequality, the generalized Gaussian $(p_0, p'_0)$-estimate implies the generalized Gaussian $(p_1, p'_1)$-estimate for $1 \le p_0 < p_1 \le 2$, hence implies the Davies-Gaffney estimate \eqref{DG} (which is precisely the generalized Gaussian $(p_0, p'_0)$-estimate when $p_0 =2$), see for example \cite{Bl}.
+Note also that under the generalized Gaussian $(p_0, p'_0)$-estimate, the Hardy space associated to operator $H^p_L(X)$ coincides with $L^p(X)$ for $p_0 < p \le 2$ (See for example \cite{KU}).
+Hence this paper gives a new proof for the main result in \cite{CDLY}.

-We would like to remark that our main result, Theorem~\ref{th1.1}, gives the sharp endpoint estimate \eqref{e1.6} for the Schr\"odinger group $e^{itL}$ on the Hardy space, namely with the optimal number of derivatives and the optimal time growth for the factor $(1+|t|)^{s}$ in \eqref{e1.6}.
-Our endpoint estimate is using the Hardy space $H^1_L(X)$ associated to the operator $L$ instead of the classical Hardy space but we do not assume certain standard conditions on the operator $L$ such as the H\"older continuity on heat kernel and the conservation property $ e^{-t\Delta}1 = 1. $ We also remark that the results in \cite{FS, Mi1, Mi} relies on Fourier analysis (e.g., Plancherel's Theorem), which is not available in the setting of space of homogeneous type in this paper.
-In the proof of Theorem~\ref{th1.1}, the main tool is to use the Phragm\'en-Lindel\"of theorem to show
+(ii) This paper gives a new end-point estimate on the Hardy space $H^1_L(X)$ for large classes of operators which only require the $m$-th order Davies-Gaffney estimate \eqref{DG}.
+Our result gives the sharp endpoint estimate \eqref{e1.6} for the Schr\"odinger group $e^{itL}$ on the Hardy space, namely with the optimal number of derivatives and the optimal time growth for the factor $(1+|t|)^{s}$ in \eqref{e1.6}.
+While our endpoint estimate is obtained in terms of the Hardy space $H^1_L(X)$ associated to the operator $L$ instead of the classical Hardy space in the sense of Coifman and Weiss, it is known that if we assume stronger standard conditions on the operator $L$ such as the Gaussian estimate \eqref{GE} and H\"older continuity on the heat kernel, and the conservation property $ e^{-tL}1 = 1, $ then the Hardy space $H^1_L(X)$ associated to the operator $L$ coincides with the classical Hardy space.

+Note that when $L$ is the Laplace operator $\Delta$ on the Euclidean spaces ${\mathbb R}^n$, our Theorem~\ref{th1.1} gives a direct proof of the following result: